 Location… It’s Not Just About Latitude and Longitude

+Climate matters, both regarding where you stow your stogies and the type of environment you call home.
 For instance, elevation is one of those elements that few people consider when they think of long-term cigar humidor box storage woes.
-Those of us who have spent time way up in the mountains, and felt the negative effects of thin air know full well that extreme elevation is not a good host for humidity.
+Those of us who have spent time way up in the mountains and felt the negative effects of thin air know full well that extreme elevation is not a good host for humidity.

 It’s no secret that tobacco thrives in muggy environments closer to the equator.
-It won’t happen overnight, but a cigar smoker in Breckenridge, Colorado is going to have to keep a much closer eye on their stogie stash than, say, someone bumping around the bayou in Bon Secour, Alabama.
+It won’t happen overnight, but a cigar smoker in Breckenridge, Colorado, is going to have to keep a much closer eye on their stogie stash than, say, someone bumping around the bayou in Bon Secour, Alabama.

 So if that nosebleed you suddenly got while hiking in the Andes isn’t enough of a warning sign, try the following scientific fact on for size.